fpv-wtf/dji-moonlight-shim/README.md

 so on startup the shim just waits for the magic number to appear in this file, at which point it assumes it's about to get the rest of the connect header, followed by the rest of the stream.
 After that though, it's got no idea.

+### Booting

+The `dji-moonlight-shim` that gets popped into `/opt/bin` is actually a wrapper around the actual binary in `/opt/moonlight/`.
+The glasses service and the shim can't co-exist so this wrapper handles stopping (and restarting) it.

 ### Decoder